Tarsiciosh/EssentialFeed/README.md

 - embed the pin view into a view (Pin Container)
 - set the width (10)
 - pin the image to the top and leading and make height (14)
-- set the Location Container to be equal width of the superview
+- set the Location Container to be equal width of the superview (Stack View)
-- set Stack Allignment to top
+- set Location Container Stack Allignment to top
 - change row height 580 (only for pre viewing purposes)
 - pin top constraint (3)
-- add Reusable indentifier: FeedImageCell
+- add Reusable indentifier: FeedImageCell (Attibutes Inspector)
 - Table View - Separator None
 - Cell - Selection None
 [add prototype storyboard with table view and feed cell layout]